NiGhTTraX/strong-mock/README.md

 To make side effects explicit and to prevent future refactoring headaches.
 If you had just `when(() => fn())`, and you later changed `fn()` to return a `number`, then your expectation would become incorrect and the compiler couldn't check that for you.

-### Can I partially mock an existing object/function?
+### Can I partially mock a concrete implementation?

 No, passing a concrete implementation to `mock()` will be the same as passing a type: all properties will be mocked, and you have to set expectations on the ones that will be accessed.